-Student Name: \\\\\ Date: \\\\\
+Student Nam ne: Date:

 The University of Central Arkansas, School of Nursing, BSN Student Handbook contains policies and procedures for the 2016-2017 academic year.

 Initial all the blanks below:

-\\\\\ I agree to read and abide by ALL the policies as outlined in the current handbook.
+l a gree to read and abide by ALL the policies as outlined in the current handbook.

-Criminal Behavior While Being a UCA Nursing Student

-- I understand that if I have a criminal charge(s) filed against me, I must make a copy(ies) of all related materials and submit the material to the Department Chair within 30 days of filing of the criminal charge or citation. - I understand that I am responsible to keep the Chair informed of the charge(s) and to provide any related paperwork. - I understand that criminal behavior engaged in by me might affect my academic standing and progression in the UCA baccalaureate nursing program. - I understand that sanctions can range from dismissal from the nursing program to probation for a period of time, and might include other disciplinary requirements based on the charge(s).

-Patient/client Information Confidentiality and Health Insurance Portability and Accountability Act (HIPAA)

-- I have been given information regarding patient/client information confidentiality and the HIPAA law. - \\\\\ I agree to comply with all regulations. - \\\\\ I understand that the hospitals and other health agencies where I have clinical experience(s) might have additional requirements to protect patient/client information. - I understand that my failure to comply with the regulations may result in my dismissal from the program and/or legal and financial sanctions and penalties against me.

-Standard, Transmission Based, and Latex Allergy Precautions Statement

-- I have been given information regarding Standard, Transmission-Based, and Latex Allergy Precautions. - \\\\\ I agree to use the precautions during clinical and simulated laboratory practice. - \\\\\ I understand that my failure to use these precautions may result in exposure of myself and the patients/clients I care for to pathogens, including the Hepatitis B and Human Immunodeficiency Virus. - I understand that my failure to use these precautions may result in potential harm to myself and the patients/clients I care for by exposure to latex-containing materials. - \\\\\ I accept all consequences that occur in the event that I do not follow these precautions.
+Patient/clie Patient/clie Patient/clie Patient/clie Patient/clie It Criminal Behavior While Being a UCA Nursing Student Inderstand that if I have a criminal charge(s) filed against me, I must make a copy(ies) of all related laterials and submit the material to the Department Chair within 30 days of filing of the criminal rarge or citation.
+Inderstand that I am responsible to keep the Chair informed of the charge(s) and to provide any slated paperwork.
+Inderstand that criminal behavior engaged in by me might affect my academic standing and rogression in the UCA baccalaureate nursing program.
+Inderstand that sanctions can range from dismissal from the nursing program to probation for a period of time, and might include other disciplinary requirements based on the charge(s).
+Int Information Confidentiality and Health Insurance Portability and Accountability Act (HIPAA) In ave been given information regarding patient/client information confidentiality and the HIPAA In average to comply with all regulations.
+Inderstand that the hospitals and other health agencies where I have clinical experience(s) ight have additional requirements to protect patient/client information.
+Inderstand that my failure to comply with the regulations may result in my dismissal from the rogram and/or legal and financial sanctions and penalties against me.
+Standard, Transmission Based, and Latex Allergy Precautions Statement have been given information regarding Standard, Transmission-Based, and Latex Allergy recautions.
+Inderstand that my failure to use these precautions may result in exposure of myself and the atients/clients I care for to pathogens, including the Hepatitis B and Human munnodeficiency Virus.
+Inderstand that my failure to use these precautions may result in potential harm to mysel and the patients/clients I care for by exposure to latex-containing materials.
+Inderstand that my failure to use these precautions may result in potential harm to mysel and the patients/clients I care for by exposure to latex-containing materials.

+Signature Date

-Faculty Signature, Witness
+Faculty Signa ature, Witness Date